galdolber/lein-objcbuild/README.md

 ## Usage

-Download the last j2objc distribution from: https://code.google.com/p/j2objc/ and add it to your PATH

-Download the last clojure-objc dist from: https://github.com/galdolber/clojure-objc
+Download j2objc and the last clojure-objc dist from: https://github.com/galdolber/clojure-objc Add j2objc to your PATH

 Add to your project.clj:
     `:aot :all`